 When you use the internet, your computer has a conversation with a web server for every site you visit.
 Everything you submit in a form, any data you enter, becomes part of that conversation.
 The purpose of encryption is to ensure that nobody except you and the server you’re talking to can understand that conversation, because often sensitive information such as usernames and passwords, credit card data, and social security numbers are part of that conversation.

 In the early days of the internet, SSL encryption was usually phased in on a handful of “secure pages,” such as login and payment forms, while the majority of the site remained unencrypted.
 The logic behind this was that, yes, most of the conversation is in plain text that anyone could read, but the important parts of the conversation are encrypted so that sensitive information can’t be lifted by potential attackers.
 Most websites followed this pattern initially, sprinkling encryption here and there as needed.

 Man-in-the-middle attacks exploit these types of redirects and handoffs to send people to fraudulent pages instead of what they expect.
 The fraudulent page will usually even have an SSL certificate installed, meaning that the padlock will show up in your browser and say that you are on an encrypted connection.
 These pages will often spoof whatever page they redirect for the purpose of capturing credentials and other information and storing them in the attacker’s database for later use.

 If a website does not require its cookies to be transmitted over an encrypted connection, those cookies can be read by an attacker and used to impersonate people back to the website, a dangerous proposition for most personal sites these days.
 The Secure cookie flag protects against this, but can only be used by a site with a very wide, if not total, encryption setup.

 - Pick-and-choose encryption requires human intervention to say “this page should be encrypted and this one shouldn’t,” which, given the sheer quantity of pages and sites within even a single enterprise, will eventually lead to error.
 This error is usually failing to encrypt a page that should be secure.
 Therefore data from this page will be transmitted in plain text.
 If, for instance, a password is part of that page, that password is now simple to compromise for anyone looking to do so.

 If we go back to the early days of the internet, there was the question of performance.
 Encryption requires additional processing power to encode and decode the messages as they are sent back and forth.
 When bandwidth was dear and every byte precious, it might have made financial sense to limit encryption as much as possible to keep the user experience responsive.

 Likewise, older browsers may not have always supported certain encryption schemes, so companies were wont to avoid it, so as not to alienate customers with incompatible browsers.
 However, internet use has become ubiquitous and nearly everyone uses one of the big browsers, and all of them have ramped up releases to keep up with security protocols.

 Any pages hosted on that site can be encrypted using that one certificate.
 So in a sense, it’s actually a waste of money to selectively encrypt pages, since you’re already paying for the site certificate.
 A handful of relatively minor configuration changes on the web server will enforce SSL encryption across the board and redirect unencrypted connections to the proper channel, so administrative overhead shouldn’t be a problem.

 To answer our earlier question: there is really no good reason to leave parts of the website unencrypted.
 It’s a legacy practice that has stretched out into a time when the environment calls for something different.
 The digitization of business often leaves security as an afterthought— after something goes really bad, everyone wishes they had thought about it before.

 To make things even more complicated, many pages pull in items from various sources, such as images, scripts and ads, which may or may not be encrypted.
 Although it looks like one webpage to a person, dozens of web servers could be responsible for the displayed content.
 Furthermore, once the information you've submitted hits the web server, it's usually handed off behind the scenes to various other locations, database servers, log servers, etc. Are those internal communications encrypted?

 It would be nice if online security were as simple as whether or not the padlock icon showed up in the address bar of your browser.
 Unfortunately, cybersecurity is a constantly evolving and very complex interworking of various technologies, and as such requires more advanced analysis to fully understand.
-We here at UpGuard have developed our free CSTAR webscan and chrome extension for this very purpose.
+We here at UpGuard have developed our free CSR webscan and chrome extension for this very purpose.

-Look up the sites you use (or run) and see how you stack up: UpGuard External Risk Grader
+Look up the sites you use (or run) and see how you stack up: UpGuard External Risk Grader.